sami-dev/aws-s3-static-website-sample/ReadMe.md

-# Static Website Hosting on AWS S3
+# Static Website Hosting on Amazon S3

-AWS Simple Storage Service (AWS S3) can be used to host static Websites without a need for a Web server.
+Amazon Simple Storage Service (Amazon S3) can be used to host static Websites without a need for a Web server.
 S3 buckets can be used to host the HTML files for entire static websites.

 A website is static when the system services used to render web pages and scripts are all client rather than server-based.

+Most websites are becoming static websites which means they run zero server side code and consist of only HTML, CSS and JavaScript.
+With no server side code to run, there is no reason to host them on a traditional server.

 You can start by creating an Amazon S3 bucket, enabling the Amazon S3 Website hosting feature, and configuring access permissions for the bucket.
 After you have uploaded files and setup Website, Amazon S3 takes care of serving your content to your visitors.